CrazyPython/vendors.yaml/README.md

 ### Specification (real)

 Each vendor has a `provides` key, which is an array of regular expressions.
 The file is executed from top to bottom.
 The first vendor that matches is used.
 To use a vendor, send its `config` key to the model API.
+The request is executed based on the prefix the vendor name has.
+For example, if `openai-foo` provides a model, the `openai` request executor is used.

 #### Standardized key names